Straightheads: Plot

 Adam, a 23-year-old self-employed security technician, is hired by businesswoman Alice Comfort to set up a security system in her flat.
 After finishing the work, Adam falls asleep on her roof-garden.
 When Alice arrives home and finds him there, she impulsively asks him to accompany her to a housewarming party for her boss.
 He is unsure, but eventually agrees.
 Whilst at the party, Alice and Adam have passionate sex.

 Driving home from the party Alice overtakes a slow-moving vehicle, while Adam shouts an obscenity at the driver.
 Shortly after, Alice accidentally hits a stag.
 While she and Adam are dragging the animal off the road, the car that Alice overtook earlier pulls up.
-Three men get out, who proceed to beat up Adam and then rape Alice.
+Three men get out, who proceed to beat up Adam and then gang rape Alice.

 A month passes, during which Adam and Alice physically heal but both remain emotionally wounded.
 On returning to work, Alice receives notification that, while she was hospitalised following the assault, her father had died.
 Alice drives out to his country house to put his affairs in order, and discovers a locked chest that she recognises from her childhood.
 Driving home, she passes a group of riders on horseback, one of whom she recognises as one of the rapists.
-She gets his name - Heffer - from another rider.
+She gets his name – Heffer – from another rider.

 Alice contacts Adam, and he makes his way to her father's house where she tells him that she's found one of the men responsible for attacking them.
 Alice shows Adam the contents of her father's locked chest: a sniper rifle and silencer that her father apparently smuggled home after being discharged from the army.
 Alice says that she intends to avenge herself against Heffer.

 They stake out Heffer's home with the intent to kill him.
 But a young woman (later identified as Heffer's daughter, Sophie) comes out of the house looking for her dog, which Alice has killed.
-Alice and Adam, disturbed by having to confront the fact that their attacker is a human being, with a family, return home.
+Alice and Adam, disturbed by having to confront the fact that their attacker is a human being with a family, return home.

 Over the next few days the couple try to decide if they should go ahead with their plan.
 Adam, who has been impotent since the attack, steadily becomes more aggressive and committed to the idea of murdering Heffer.
 Alice, however, has grown reluctant to kill Heffer now that she has seen him in a human context; instead, she sends Adam to set up security equipment in Heffer's house to try to determine the identities and locations of his friends who participated in the gang-rape.